avisoftware/hebrew-calendar-qml/README.md

 <img src =https://myapps.developer.ubuntu.com/site_media/appmedia/2015/06/drawing2.png height="128" width="128"><icon>

 ##Description
-hebrew-calender-qml, It is an Hebrew calendar for Ubuntu Phone.
+hebrew-calendar-qml, It is an Hebrew calendar for Ubuntu Phone.
 The calendar includes Hebrew dates, holidays, times, Parshiot Hashavua, and more.

 It is written QML and C++ by QT.